1jour1vin

 Robert Parker - Wine Advocate

-Fresher, livelier, and more complex, the 2011 Saint-Chinian is another fine bottle from this producer.
-Notes of ripe cherry, blackberry, flowers, and garrigue make up the bouquet, with a medium-bodied, fresh, and supple palate, juicy acidity, and a clean finish.
+Fresher, livelier, and more complex, the 2011 Saint-Chinian is another fine wine from this producer.
+The bouquet features notes of ripe cherry, blackberry, flowers, and garrigue, while the palate is medium-bodied, fresh, and supple, with juicy acidity and a clean finish.
 Best enjoyed within 4 to 5 years.

 About the estate: